enlightn/enlightn-docs/performance/redis-single-server-analyzer.md

 ## Introduction

-If your Redis service is running on your web server, it is highly recommended that you use Unix sockets to communicate with your web server.
-Based on the Redis official benchmark, you can improve performance by upto 50% using unix sockets on Redis.
+If your Redis service is running on your web server, it is highly recommended that you use **Unix sockets** instead of **TCP ports** to communicate with your web server.

+Based on the Redis official benchmark, you can **improve performance by upto 50%** using unix sockets (versus TCP ports) on Redis.

 Of course, unix sockets can only be used if both your Laravel application and Redis are running on the same server.